 First and foremost, what’s often reproached to those scripts is that they include/are trackers.
 Some of these companies are known to use these scripts to build your visitors' profile even if they don’t have an account on their service.

 So, by including those in your page, you help big tech companies collecting data about users that are too often non-informed and non-willing.
-OK, that’s less true now that GDPR requires consent before loading this kind of scripts, but that’s assuming that websites are well made and don’t load external “partner” resources before this consent is given.1
+OK, that’s less true now that GDPR requires consent before loading this kind of script, but that’s assuming that websites are well made and don’t load external “partner” resources before this consent is given.1

 There are alternative ways to make share buttons (we’ll see them below), but I suspect this is the main reason why the documentation does not speak about them.

 gold oil blood, so why propose a clean way if there’s one that’ll help collect it?

 That’s why I’m trying to keep this website minimalist, why there’s not a big, nice picture of share buttons at the top of this page.

 So, if you could avoid including a script that’ll in turn fetch CSS, images and other scripts, you’d spare the planet a bit.